Bayer's Monsanto must pay $185 million after state Supreme Court restores chemical leak verdict

 “Despite the cruel sanctions, we have provided outstanding services to the Afghan refugees over the past four decades,” the Iranian official said slamming the weak international support.

-He expressed hope that the donor countries will allocate appropriate financial assistance to the refugee welfare programs in Iran.
+He expressed hope that donor countries will allocate appropriate financial assistance to the refugee welfare programs in Iran.

 The majority of refugees are Afghan nationals who fled to neighbouring Iran from the Soviet Union’s occupation and the civil war in their country in the last 40 years.

-On Monday, Iran and Pakistan which are shouldering the burden of refugees’ influx from the war-torn Afghanistan discussed the developments in their neighbouring country ahead of Moscow Format meeting in Moscow.
+On Monday, Iran and Pakistan which are shouldering the burden of refugees’ influx from the war-torn Afghanistan, discussed the developments in their neighbouring country ahead of Moscow Format meeting in Moscow.

 Iran’s Foreign Ministry Director General of South Asia Mohammadreza Bahrami and Pakistan’s Special Envoy for Afghanistan Mohammad Sadiq Khan met in the Russian capital prior to the 7th meeting of the Moscow Format of Consultations on Afghanistan which opened on Tuesday.